Seattle Fire

 [OK Engine 18.
 Nothing visible, evacuation in progress.
 Engine 18 is Russell Command.]

 Questions about this feed?
-I'm happy to answer any questions you may have!
+We are happy to answer any questions you may have.
 Contact Broadcaster